Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2025, the National Economics University will maintain 3 stable admission methods compared to 2024, including: direct admission (2%); combined admission (83%) and admission based on high school graduation exam results in 2025 (15%, down 3% compared to 2024).

-Ho Chi Minh City University of Industry and Trade has decided to reduce the admission quota based on high school transcripts from 30% to 15% of the total quota.
+Ho Chi Minh City University of Industry and Trade has decided to reduce the admission quota based on transcripts from 30% to 15% of the total quota.
 After that, according to the process, the school will completely eliminate this method.

-This person also commented that admission based on academic records makes students subjective, negligent in studying and reviewing for high school graduation exams, affecting quality.
+This person also commented that admission based on academic records makes students subjective and negligent in studying and reviewing for high school graduation exams, affecting quality.
 Therefore, many universities have switched to other admission methods such as using high school graduation exam results, competency assessment exams, thinking assessment or combining many criteria to ensure quality in admission.

-Ho Chi Minh City University of Technology plans to abandon the 3-semester transcript selection method and keep the 12th grade transcript selection method based on a combination of 3 subjects.
+Ho Chi Minh City University of Technology plans to abandon the 3-semester transcript admission method and keep the 12th grade transcript admission method based on a combination of 3 subjects.
 According to the school representative, the reason for the adjustment is to ensure compliance with the regulations in the draft Circular amending and supplementing a number of articles of the university admission regulations that the Ministry of Education and Training has just announced.

 Khanh Huyen